sar-gupta/space/README.md

 If something isn't working properly, just logout and login again.
 Since this is in active development as of now, I keep on clearing the database to incorporate changes to the schema.

 Some users' names are not shown, instead Anonymous is shown.
 This is a known bug in firebase; it doesn't have permission to read certain users' display name.
+UPDATE: Seems like a lot of people are getting their name as Anonymous.
+I'll change it to show mail ID in cases when firebase doesn't have permission to read the display name.

 Chat application for developers. ( Not yet fit for production use )